sourcebots/docs/content/api/servo-board/servos.md

 ```

 {{% notice tip %}}
-When `position` is set to 0, the servo loses power and can freely rotate.
+When `position` is set to `None`, the servo loses power and can freely rotate.
 The same state they're in at start-up.
 {{% /notice %}}